TUDSSL/condenar/README.md

 # TURNER Games Console

+This is the official public repository for the TURNER battery-free gaming console.

 ## Folder structure
 - Data: Contains the data used in the user studies along with the scripts necessary to analyze them
 - Hardware: Contains the source files for the hardware used in this project.
 Schematics, PCBs, and 3D models.